Soviet5lo/proto_crystal_custom/README.md

 ## TODO
 - Go over Spaceworld pokemon TMs and change as needed.
-- Check and see if the new egg moves fit.
+- Check and see if the new egg moves fit the revised movesets.